lukas-krecan/JsonUnit/README.md

 slightly different.

 ## <a name="assertj"></a>AssertJ integration
-This is brand new API which combines power of JsonUnit and AssertJ.
-If you are not sure, which API to use, pick this one.
+The recommended API is AssertJ integration which combines the power of JsonUnit and AssertJ.

 ```java
 import static net.javacrumbs.jsonunit.assertj.JsonAssertions.assertThatJson;